-Follow the schematics and layout references closely for optimal performance.
-In the case of the antenna matching circuitry (components between device pins ANT1,ANT2, VDD_PA and the antenna), any changes to the layout can change the behavior, resulting in degradation of RF performance or a need to change component values.
-All the reference circuits are designed for use with a 50 Ω single end antenna.
+To ensure optimal performance it is essential that you follow the schematics- and layout references closely.
+Especially in the case of the antenna matching circuitry (components between device pins ANT1,ANT2, VDD_PA and the antenna), any changes to the layout can change the behavior, resulting in degradation of RF performance or a need to change component values.
+All the reference circuits are designed for use with a 50 ohm single end antenna.